scub45t3v3/IPAddress/README.md

 #### `IP6Address.toString(): string`
 **Added in:** v1.0.0

-method to get a string representation of address
+Method to retrieve a string representation of address

 **returns:** string

 ```javascript